Why get vaccinated?

 - Bacteremia (infection of the blood)

-Anyone can get pneumococcal disease, but children under 2 years of age, people with certain medical conditions, adults 65 years and older, and cigarette smokers are at the highest risk.
+Anyone can get pneumococcal disease, but children under 2 years of age, people with certain medical conditions, and adults 65 years and older are at the highest risk.

 Most pneumococcal infections are mild.
 However, some can result in long-term problems, such as brain damage or hearing loss.
 Meningitis, bacteremia, and pneumonia caused by pneumococcal disease can be fatal.

-PCV13 protects against 13 types of bacteria that cause pneumococcal disease.
+Pneumococcal conjugate vaccine helps protect against bacteria that cause pneumococcal disease.

-Infants and young children usually need 4 doses of pneumococcal conjugate vaccine, at ages 2, 4, 6, and 12–15 months.
-Older children (through age 59 months) may be vaccinated if they did not receive the recommended doses.
+Infants and young children usually need 4 doses of pneumococcal conjugate vaccine, at ages 2 months, 4 months, 6 months, and 12–15 months.

 Talk with your healthcare provider